Herbies editorial team Herbies

 What Is Autoflowering Cannabis?

 Modern autoflowering cannabis is the outcome of a cross between cannabis Ruderalis and cannabis Indica or Sativa.
 Cannabis Ruderalis was discovered as a type of low THC cannabis that grows in the wild with weed-like traits, in that it reaches maturity and enters the flowering stage independent of the amount of light received.
 Autoflowers begin to flower after 2-4 weeks in the vegetative stage, appealing to growers for the quick turnaround on a harvest.
-If you want to know more about cannabis Ruderalis, Herbies has a full guide ready for you.
-Also, if you’re curious about the differences between autoflowering and other strains, check out our Autoflowering vs Photoperiod vs Feminized vs Regular article.
+If you’re curious about the differences between autoflowering and other strains, check out our Autoflowering vs Photoperiod vs Feminized vs Regular article.

 Pros And Cons Of Autoflowering Seeds